 DX is not generally suitable for use with hydrocarbon oils operating above 115 °C. At these temperatures oxidation of the oil may produce a low concentration of labile residues, acid or free radical, which will cause depolymerisation of the DX acetal copolymer bearing lining.

 Such oxidation can also occur after prolonged periods at lower temperatures.
-In practice, this means that DX is not recommended for use with recirculating oil systems or bath systems where sump temperatures of $70\,^{\circ}\text{C}$ or greater are possible.
+In practice, this means that DX is not recommended for use with recirculating oil systems or bath systems where sump temperature of 70 °C or greater are possible.